SchaeferDa/LinkedList/README.md

 * insert objects at specific index of the list
 * get objects at specific index of the list
 * delete objects at specific index of the list
+* check if the list contains an given object

 ### Sorted List

 * add objects to the sorted list; the new object will be automatic inserted at the right position thought the sort-algorithm
 * get objects at specific index of the list
 * delete objects at specific index of the list
+* check if the list contains an given object

 ## Usage